 Here are some key provisions from the Constitution of Argentina and related laws:

-Constitution of 1949: Individuals who enter Argentina legally can enjoy the same rights as locals.
-After two years of residency, they can apply for Argentina citizenship.
-It was modified by Decreto 70/2017 Modificación.
-Ley N° 25.871.
-The decree notes that an applicant must have maintained continuous permanent or temporary residency for two years to be eligible to count toward the residency requirement for naturalization.
+Individuals who enter Argentina legally can enjoy the same rights as locals.
+After two years of residency, they can apply for Argentine citizenship.
+An applicant must have maintained continuous permanent or temporary residency for two years to be eligible to count toward the residency requirement for naturalization.

 “1°.
 Los extranjeros mayores de DIECIOCHO (18) años que acrediten haber residido en la REPÚBLICA ARGENTINA de acuerdo al marco normativo migratorio vigente, como residentes permanentes o temporarios, en forma continua durante los DOS (2) años anteriores a la solicitud y manifestasen ante los jueces federales su voluntad de serlo.”